EverlastingHopeX/EverlastingHopeX.github.io/docs/_posts/2021-10-21-kubernetes.markdown

 ## Service

 Different from pod, service's IP address is permanent.
-Each service will be attached to each pod, but life cycle of service is not connected to pod.
+Each service will be attached to a set of pods, but life cycle of service is not connected to the pods.

 There are two types of services: external services and internal services.
 External services open the communication from external sources, while internal services cannot be accessed by external sources.